How to Embroider a Sweatshirt or Hoodie With A Machine

 Can you have success with just tear-away?

-If your design is not dense or complex and your sweatshirt is not too stretchy, you can use tear-away and likely end up with a good enough stitch out.
+If your design is not dense or complex and your sweatshirt is not too stretchy, you can use tear-away and likely end up with a good enough stitch out for a simple design.

 On the other hand, if you’re embroidering a dense fill-stitch design with a large stitch count, you might consider two layers of cut-away stabilizer for extra stabilization.

 You can choose a sticky stabilizer, fusible stabilizer, or regular stabilizer.
-I’m using regular stabilizer with a light layer of temporary fabric adhesive for this tutorial.
+I like using regular stabilizer with a light layer of temporary fabric adhesive.

 (Read: how to choose stabilizers for machine embroidery if you want to learn more and get a printable chart!)